bartbartelds/obsidian-writing/competitions/2024-04-01 wergle flomp.md

-'New dog, from a few houses down', he concludes with a vexed frown, spotting the mutt with sharp disdain its tail wagging happily in the rain, encroaching on the chicken coop, to say hi to the troupe.
+'New dog, from a few houses down', he concludes with a vexed frown, spotting the mutt with sharp disdain its tail wagging  in the rain, encroaching on the chicken coop, to say hi to the troupe.

-Before I can try to calm him down, the window rattles with a pound, knocking dust of wood beams overhead and alerts the pooch to pending threat.
+Before I can try to calm him down, the window rattles with a pound, knocking dust of wood beams overhead and alerts the pooch to impending threat.

 I wave meekly to the neighbour, as puppy runs toward his saviour, startled by the sudden clangour,
-I'd bring round cookies later.
+I'd bring 'round cookies later.

 Dad once was a loving figure,
 but as his mind began to wither,